2.6 Analysis Menu

 Load Control Point File

-Click the Browse button behind the checkpoint file, the system will pop up the file selection dialog box.
+When you click the Browse button behind the checkpoint file, the system will pop up the file selection dialog box.
 The user must select the existing checkpoint file.
-The file should meet the specific format requirements, i.e. each column represents the point number, east coordinates, north coordinates and elevation, and the columns are separated by spaces.
+The file should meet the specific format requirements: each column represents the point number, east coordinates, north coordinates, and elevation, and spaces separate the columns.

 Selecting and Viewing Checkpoints

-After loading the checkpoint file, the point number and coordinate information of each checkpoint are displayed in the list.
-Users can double-click the checkpoint in the list to make the model jump to the corresponding position, and mark the position of the point in the external coordinates with a green flag.
+After loading the checkpoint file, each checkpoint's point number and coordinate information are displayed in the list.
+Users can double-click a checkpoint in the list to make the model jump to the corresponding position and mark the point's position in the external coordinates with a green flag.

 Measuring Model Coordinates

-Click on the model to get the model coordinates of the checkpoint.
-These coordinates are recorded in a list and the clicked position is marked with a yellow flag.
-The system automatically calculates the difference between the field coordinates and the model coordinates.
+Click on the model to get the checkpoint's model coordinates.
+These coordinates are recorded in a list, and the clicked position is marked with a yellow flag.
+The system automatically calculates the difference between the field and model coordinates.

 Calculate the error

-After measuring the model coordinates of all check points, the system calculates the plane and elevation errors of each point and automatically counts the median errors of plane and elevation.
+After measuring the model coordinates of all checkpoints, the system calculates each point's plane and elevation errors and automatically counts the median errors of plane and elevation.

 Users can enter keywords in the query box and click the search button.
-The list will automatically filter the checkpoints that are not related to the keywords, which is convenient for users to quickly find the points of interest.
+The list will automatically filter out checkpoints unrelated to the keywords, making it convenient for users to quickly find points of interest.

 Export Checkpoint Report

-Click the [Export] button, users can choose to export the report in .csv or .pdf format.
+Click the [Export] button; users can choose to export the report in .csv or .pdf format.
 After setting the file name of the exported report, click [Save].
-In addition, users can also choose to save the report as a dvp file to record the inspected points and points to be inspected so that it is convenient to complete the task in multiple times or to resume the work after accidentally exiting the program.
+In addition, users can also save the report as a dvp file to record the inspected points and points to be inspected so that it is convenient to complete the taskmultiple times or to resume the work after accidentally exiting the program.

-Label plays a crucial role in 3D GIS and is widely used in many industries and fields, such as emergency response, land surveying, planning and design.
-Through the form of points, lines, areas and shorelines, the label technology provides users with an intuitive and accurate means of geographic information labeling.
+The label plays a crucial role in 3D GIS and is widely used in many industries and fields, such as emergency response, land surveying, planning, and design.
+Label technology provides users with an intuitive and accurate means of geographic information labeling through the form of points, lines, areas, and shorelines.

-Users can select the label to edit, including moving the point labels position, adding or deleting the nodes of line or surface labels.
-The optimized line and area labels information is displayed more clearly, and the area labels shows semi-transparent effect (60% transparency) in the initial state, which makes the labels information more coordinated with other geographic elements.
+Users can select the label to edit, including moving the point labels' position and adding or deleting the nodes of line or surface labels.
+The optimized line and area labels display information more clearly, and the area labels show a semi-transparent effect (60% transparency) in the initial state, which makes the labels' information more coordinated with other geographic elements.

-Supports showing and hiding label names, including single label, all labels, and batch labels.
+Supports showing and hiding label names, including single labels, all labels, and batch labels.

-The label panel provides drag and drop, docking, resize, and collapse/expand functions, which is convenient for users to adjust the interface layout according to their needs.
+The label panel provides drag-and-drop, docking, resize, and collapse/expand functions, which makes it convenient for users to adjust the interface layout according to their needs.

-Point label is used to annotate individual objects and can also be used in combination with line label and area label.
+A point label is used to annotate individual objects and can also be combined with line and area labels.

-Users can use the [F1] shortcut to quickly access the point label tool.
+Users can use the [F1] shortcut to access the point label too quickly.

 Point label attribute icons support six colors and 27 styles, and users can change the name and add rich description information according to their needs.

-Line label usually takes the form of a folded line, which is used to express the geographic elements such as roads, rivers and so on.
+A line label usually takes the form of a folded line, which is used to express geographic elements such as roads, rivers, and so on.

 Users can quickly use the line label tool by pressing the [F2] key.

-Linelabel supports different color and transparency settings, and you can add names and descriptions to it.
-The line length measurements can be found below the property bar.
+Linelabel supports different color and transparency settings, and you can add names and descriptions.
+The line length measurements are below the property bar.

 NGons label is used to express specific NGons, such as construction NGons, disaster NGons, etc.